Own-Data-Privateer/hoardy-web/tool/README.md

     - `mirror`
     : convert given WRR files into a local website mirror stored in interlinked plain files

-### wrrarms export mirror
+### hoardy-web export mirror

 Parse given WRR files, filter out those that have no responses, transform and then dump their response bodies into separate files under `DESTINATION` with the new path derived from each reqres' metadata.
-In short, this is a combination of `wrrarms organize --copy` followed by in-place `wrrarms get`.
+In short, this is a combination of `hoardy-web organize --copy` followed by in-place `hoardy-web get`.
 In other words, this generates static offline website mirrors, producing results similar to those of `wget -mpk`.

 - positional arguments: